electric-eloquence/fp-stylus/README.md

 ships with a `source/_styles/src/stylus` directory by default.
 Create one if there isn't one, and put all Stylus code there.

+This extension will read one directory deep for files with a `.styl` extension.
-Stylus will build CSS into the `paths.source.cssBld` directory as declared in `patternlab-config.json`.
+Partials must be nested deeper.
+Stylus code will be preprocessed into CSS and built into the `paths.source.cssBld` directory as declared in `patternlab-config.json`.

 This extension defaults toward the printing of line comments for debugging